-When a third-party agency discovers a deviation from the code or the approved plans which creates or threatens an imminent life safety hazard, all buildings or components which have progressed through that stage of production since the agency's previous inspection shall be inspected to ensure the absence of that deviation, and the agency shall immediately notify the manufacturer and the department in writing.
-Any building or component exhibiting the deviation shall be brought into conformance with the applicable code or the approved plans by the manufacturer within thirty days of notification of the deviation by the third party agency.
-The corrective action must be left available for reinspection by the third-party agency.
+When an agency discovers a deviation from the code or the approved plans which creates or threatens to create an imminent life safety hazard, all buildings or components which have progressed through that stage of production since the agency's previous inspection shall be inspected to ensure the absence of that deviation, and the agency shall immediately notify the manufacturer and the department in writing.
+Any building or component exhibiting the deviation shall be brought into conformance with the applicable code and the approved plans by the manufacturer within thirty days of notification of the deviation by the agency.
+The corrective action must be left available for reinspection by the agency.